lastsky/DDPS-documentation/README.md

 	the image is made in Draw.io (chrome app), the src is in media/docs/workflow.xml -->

-The rules has to match the BGP community we are responsible for: it has to match our network only.
-The system has been designed to be do that from the entrance point to the exit point: customers can only make rules for their own network which is a subset of ours, and the system can only send rules upstream which matches our network as such.
+The rules have to match the BGP community we are responsible for: they have to match our network only.
+The system has been designed to do that from the entrance point to the exit point: customers can only make rules for their own network which is a subset of ours, and the system can only send rules upstream which matches our network as such.